Mahathir says remarks on French attacks taken out of context

 “On the one hand, they defended those who chose to display offending caricatures of Prophet Muhammad … and expect all Muslims to swallow it in the name of freedom of speech and expression,” he said.

-“On the other, they deleted deliberately that Muslims had never sought revenge for the injustice against them in the past … what is promoted by these reaction to my article is to stir French hatred for Muslims,” he added.
+“On the other, they deleted deliberately that Muslims had never sought revenge for the injustice against them in the past,” thereby stirring French hatred for Muslims, he added.
+On Twitter, however, that sentence was not deleted.
+A Mahathir staff member said the entire posting was removed by Facebook.

+Facebook Malaysia said in an email that it removed Mahathir’s posting for violating its policies.
+“We do not allow hate speech on Facebook and strongly condemn any support for violence, death or physical harm,” it said.

 The comments by Mahathir, a two-time prime minister, were in response to calls by Muslim nations to boycott French products after French leader Emmanuel Macron described Islam as a religion “in crisis” and vowed to crack down on radicalism following the murder of a French teacher who showed his class a cartoon depicting Prophet Muhammad.